DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcoutlookbar-class.md

 ## <a name="remarks"></a>Comentários

-Para obter um exemplo de uma barra do Outlook, consulte a [OutlookDemo exemplo: aplicativo do MFC OutlookDemo](../../visual-cpp-samples.md).
+Para obter um exemplo de uma barra do Outlook, consulte o [OutlookDemo exemplo: Aplicativo do MFC OutlookDemo](../../visual-cpp-samples.md).

 ## <a name="implementing-the-outlook-bar"></a>Implementando a barra do Outlook